ivadomed/lumbar-classification-rsna-challenge-2024/ResNet_inference/README.md

 Your dataset needs to follow the [BIDS](https://bids.neuroimaging.io/index.html) convention.
 In particular you acquisition names should contain the acquisition orientation (sag for sagittal and ax for axial), and the contrast (T2w or T1w).
-You also need to apply the preprocessing to your data following this rules TODODODODO
+You also need to apply the preprocessing to your data following this [rules](../preprocessing/README.md).

 ## Perform inference